 - Protecting seniors from abuse, neglect, and exploitation.
 I authored the Court-Appointed Guardian Accountability and Senior Protection Act, which was signed into law as part of the Elder Abuse Prevention and Prosecution Act in October 2017.
 My legislation strengthens oversight and accountability for court-appointed guardians and conservators to crack down on elder abuse.
 I supported the Elder Justice Act, passed in 2010, which established the Elder Justice Program to prevent the abuse, neglect, and exploitation of the elderly by providing grants to states to properly train and certify employees at long-term care facilities.
 I also supported the Patient Safety and Abuse Prevention Act to improve authorities' ability to conduct criminal background checks on long-term care workers.
-I have also led efforts pressing for additional actions by the Department of Health and Human Services and the Government Accountability Office to help prevent and more effectively respond to elder abuse in nursing homes and assisted-living facilities, including by keeping families and guardians better informed about incidents and investigations.
+In addition, I have led efforts pressing for additional actions by the Department of Health and Human Services and the Government Accountability Office to help prevent and more effectively respond to elder abuse in nursing homes and assisted-living facilities, including by keeping families and guardians better informed about incidents and investigations.

 - Protecting seniors from fraud.
 I introduced the Seniors Fraud Prevention Act with Republican Senator Susan Collins from Maine.
-This bill, which passed the full Senate in the previous Congress and recently cleared the Senate Commerce Committee, will provide much needed protection to seniors from fraud schemes by establishing an effective complaint system that ensures complaints of fraud are quickly forwarded to the appropriate law enforcement agencies and requiring the Federal Trade Commission (FTC) to distribute informational materials to seniors, their families, and their caregivers that explain the process for contacting law enforcement authorities in the event that a senior is targeted in a fraud scheme.
+This bill, which passed the full Senate in the previous Congress and has cleared the Senate Commerce Committee, will provide much needed protection to seniors from fraud schemes by establishing an effective complaint system that ensures complaints of fraud are quickly forwarded to the appropriate law enforcement agencies and requiring the Federal Trade Commission (FTC) to distribute informational materials to seniors, their families, and their caregivers that explain the process for contacting law enforcement authorities in the event that a senior is targeted in a fraud scheme.
 As we have seen an increase in scams related to the coronavirus, I have urged the FTC to take action to help ensure that seniors are educated and informed about these scams during the pandemic.
 As a member of the Senate Commerce Committee, I’ll continue to make sure seniors are protected from scams.